Greg Gilmore, a 2012 graduate of Southern Vermont College, was named the 18th SVC head men's soccer coach in May of 2016.

 Prior to returning to SVC, Gilmore had most recently been the head coach and director of coaching for Maximum Velocity FC in Lee, N.H. since November of 2014 while also heading the boys’ varsity team at Farmington High School in Farmington, N.H. since June of ‘14.
 In his stint at Farmington, he led the team to its first playoff victory in 39 years.
 Prior to that, Gilmore was on the other side of the ball from SVC as he was an assistant and goalkeepers coach at Newbury College, an NECC foe, for the 2013 season.

-He received his Bachelors of Science in History & Politics from SVC in 2012 and is currently nearing the receipt of his Master of Business Administration degree in Athletic Administration from Southern New Hampshire University.
+He received his Bachelors of Science in History & Politics from SVC in 2012 and earned a Master of Business Administration degree in Athletic Administration from Southern New Hampshire University in 2018.

 Additionally, Gilmore was a three-year player for the Southern Vermont baseball team, being on the SVC pitching staff that helped the squad go to the NECC postseason in both 2010 and 2011 while falling in the championship round in the latter of those years.